RossCampbellDev/home-lab-test-restoro/README.md

 a bunch of functions for interacting with registry keys - set value, delete key, delete value.

-I looked through a random selection things that were being changed and converted the hex values to see what was being inserted/modified.
+I looked through a random selection of things that were being changed and converted the hex values to see what was being inserted/modified.
 Keys being changed in the following would seem to cause alarm to my eyes and warrant looking into their function:
 - Microsoft\\Windows\\CurrentVersion\\Explorer\\
 - Local Settings\\Software\\Microsoft\\Windows\\Shell\\
 - Local Settings\\MuiCache\\2\\52C64B7E\\@C:\\Windows\\System32\\